Tuesday, 6th of November 7:30 PM

 October 20-21 Stockton Delta Coin Club Coin Show Eagles Hall, 1492 Bourbon St. Info: Ruben Smith III 209 982-5961,

-David will have displays of coins ancient and US , along with all the new coins for sale.
-Join us 10AM-3PM, Friday and Saturday.
+them and David will have displays of coins ancient and US , along with all the new coins for sale.
+Join us 10AM-3PM, Friday

 October 27-28 Fresno Numismatic Society Coin Show Las Palmas Masonic Center, 2992 E. Clinton Ave.
 Admission $2.